Mays Landing offers waterfront living in the Atlantic County seat

 Small businesses in Mays Landing and nearby big box stores

 Main Street and Cape May Avenue are lined with many of Mays Landing’s locally owned businesses.
 Historic law offices with pillars and stately brick facades are down the street from the foliage-filled County Seat Florist.
 Specialty boutiques sell everything from coastal-chic clothing to crystals.
 Freddy J’s Bar & Kitchen is known for its barbecue-inspired bar fare and lively weekly trivia nights.
-Nearby, diners at the historic Sugar Hill Inn can look out at the Great Egg Harbor River from a formal dining room or the outdoor patio.
+Nearby, diners at the historic Inn at Sugar Hill can look out at the Great Egg Harbor River from a formal dining room or the outdoor patio.
 Small, historic churches like the First United Methodist Church of Mays Landing poke steeples above the skyline in and around downtown.
 For groceries, locals head to the strip malls surrounding Hamilton Mall.
 Major chains like Target, Walmart and ACME Markets anchor these commercial plazas about 5 miles from home.

 Attending Hamilton Township and Greater Egg Harbor schools